Safe Linear Bandits over Unknown Polytopes: Simulations

-A well-known barrier to implementing Algorithm \ref{alg:main_scheme} is that even if all constraints were known, the program (\ref{eq:action}) is non-convex \cite{dani2008stochastic}.
-In our case, this is further complicated by the fact that the set $\permset_t$ needs to be determined, which too is computationally subtle.
+\paragraph{Computationally Feasible Relaxation.} A well-known barrier to implementing Algorithm \ref{alg:main_scheme} is that even if all constraints were known, the program (\ref{eq:action}) is non-convex \citep{dani2008stochastic}.
+In our case, this is further complicated by the fact that the set $\permset_t$ needs to be determined.
+Following \citet{dani2008stochastic}, we approach these issues by constructing \emph{box confidence sets}, i.e.,